JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/Pahlavi_Texts_Part_3/Sad_Dar_46.md

 1\.
 The forty-sixth subject is this, that, when people become fourteen years _of age_, it is necessary to tie on the _sacred thread-_girdle [^1], because the high-priests have said that it is likewise necessary to take into account those nine months that they have been in the womb of the mother.

 2\.
-For in our religion there is no duty better than wearing the _sacred thread-_girdle, and it is incumbent <span id="p310"><sup><small>[ p.
+For in our religion there is no duty better than wearing the _sacred thread_-girdle, and it is incumbent <span id="p310"><sup><small>[ p.
 310 ]</small></sup></span> on man and woman.
 3. And, in former days, if any one should have become completely fifteen years _of age_, and should not have worn the _sacred thread-_girdle, they would have done for him by stoning, as bread and water are forbidden (‘harâm) for him.

 <figure class="table chapter-navigator">
   <table>